TE ATATU BOATING CLUB Inc.

 At present there is yard space and equipment for maintenance of members’ vessels and some trailer parking space for members’ trailer boats (this space is limited however).
 The club also provides launching facilities for the general public and provides space for various surf life saving clubs (for their training etc.).
 Both sailing and power vessels are catered for.
 The clubrooms include a bar and a restaurant, as well as there being a BBQ area and children’s playground outside.

-BOAT CLUB COMMITEE
+BOATING CLUB EXECUTIVE COMMITEE

 Commodore